ITMO-NSS-team/fedot-performance-improvement-benchmark/README.md

 # Description
-Originally used for showing improvements in performance while using different caching techniques.
+This repository is related to paper "Improvement of Computational Performance for Evolutionary AutoML in Heterogeneous Environment".
+It used for analysis of improvements in performance while using different performance improvement techniques: caching, parallelization, remote and heterogeneous evaluation.

 Tests primarily number of correctly evaluated pipelines for a different training time.
 Uses caching techniques via relational databases for loading/saving pipelines and data preprocessors.